 Above: Video of Ryan McCoon, a longtime board member with Habitat for Humanity—GTR discussing the benefits of energy net-zero homes for Habitat families.

-Habitat for Humanity, Grand Traverse Region, earned national renown in recent years for building an energy net-zero neighborhood, by Traverse City's library.
-The project was based on an understanding that affordability is not just about home purchase price, but also home operation costs.
+Habitat for Humanity, Grand Traverse Region, earned national renown in recent years for building an energy net-zero neighborhood, by Traverse City’s library.
+The project was based on an understanding that affordability is not just about home purchase price, but also home operating costs.